 Alternatively, you can pay a little extra to let Web.com handle the site creation based on your requirements and ideas.

 Note that initial setup of your site is free but changes you make further down the line may incur fees.

 Judging from Web.com’s website, their greatest selling feature is that they’ve made it very easy to create a website yourself.
-Their DIY wizards allow even the least tech-savvy entrepreneurs to put together a professional-looking website without much hassle.
+Their DIY, drag-and-drop wizards allow even the least tech-savvy entrepreneurs to put together a professional-looking website without much hassle.
 Some of the site building tools you’ll are: